proenza-lab/dyClamp/README.md

 <cr> 1.0 <tab> 1.23 <lf>
 ```

-- All negative command indices are indicating update commands for the array of coductance values.
+- All negative command indices are indicating update commands for the array of conductance values.
 ```
-/* This command changes the third value (at index 2) of the array of coductance values to "5.67". */
+/* This command changes the third value (at index 2) of the array of conductance values to "5.67". */
 <cr> -3.0 <tab> 5.67 <lf>
 ```